On Universal Deformations of Compressible Cauchy Elastic Solids Reinforced by Inextensible Fibers: Abstract

 \section{Abstract}

-Universal deformations are those deformations that can be maintained in the absence of body forces and by applying only boundary tractions, for all materials within a given constitutive class.
-We study the problem of determining the universal deformations of compressible isotropic Cauchy elastic solids reinforced by a single family of inextensible fibers.
-We consider straight fibers parallel to the Cartesian $Z$-axis in the reference configuration and derive the universality constraints.
-We show that the principal invariants of the right Cauchy-Green strain are functions of $Z$ alone.
-When at least one principal invariant is not constant, we show that the right Cauchy-Green strain depends only on $Z$, with $C_{XZ}=C_{YZ}=0$ and $C_{ZZ}=1$.
-The strain thus has only three independent components: $C_{XX}$, $C_{XY}$, and $C_{YY}$.
-Determining universal deformations is then reduced to ensuring compatibility of such strains, which is equivalent to requiring that the Ricci tensor vanishes.
-This leads to a system of four second-order, nonlinear, coupled ordinary differential equations for the three unknown components.
-We fully solve this problem using Cartan's method of moving frames and obtain two families of universal deformations, referred to as \emph{Families $Z_1$ and $Z_2$}.
-These deformations are inhomogeneous and non-isochoric.
-If all three principal invariants are constant, the problem reduces to a system of nonlinear PDEs reminiscent of Ericksen's open problem.
-We show that, in addition to homogeneous deformations satisfying the $Z$-inextensibility constraint (\emph{Family $Z_0$}), a subset of Family~$5$ universal deformations of incompressible isotropic elasticity---specifically those satisfying the inextensibility constraint---are also universal for fiber-reinforced solids.
-We refer to this as \emph{Family 5Z}.
-However, the complete solution of this case remains an open problem, analogous to the incompressible isotropic case.
-Finally, we show that the universal deformations for this class of Cauchy elastic solids are identical to those of the corresponding hyperelastic solids, mirroring what has been observed in the incompressible isotropic case.
+Universal deformations are those that can be maintained in the absence of body forces and with boundary tractions alone, for all materials within a given constitutive class.
+We study the universal deformations of compressible isotropic Cauchy elastic solids reinforced by a single family of inextensible fibers.
+We consider straight fibers parallel to the Cartesian $Z$-axis in the reference configuration and derive the associated universality constraints, which depend explicitly on the geometry of the deformed fibers.
+We study universal deformations in two cases: (i) deformed fibers are straight lines, and (ii) deformed fibers have non-vanishing curvature.
+For case (i), we provide a complete classification.
+Assuming that at least one principal invariant of the right Cauchy-Green tensor is not constant, we show that the deformed fiber direction must be an eigenvector of the Finger tensor, and the invariants depend only on the fiber arclength parameter.
+The universality constraints reduce to geometric restrictions on the orthogonal surfaces, which must be planes, circular cylinders, or spheres.
+This gives one inhomogeneous universal deformation family: the non-isochoric \emph{Family $Z_1$} of combined bending and stretching deformations.
+In addition, \emph{Family $0Z$} consists of homogeneous deformations that respect the inextensibility constraint.
+We further show that if all principal invariants are constant and deformed fibers remain straight, then only homogeneous universal deformations are possible.
+For case (ii), when deformed fibers have non-vanishing curvature, the universality constraints become significantly more complex.
+We show that the three principal invariants are functionally dependent and that the binormal to the deformed fibers is an eigenvector of the Finger tensor.
+The existence of universal deformations in this case remains an open problem.
+In particular, we demonstrate that Family $5$ universal deformations of incompressible elasticity, when restricted to satisfy the inextensibility constraint, are no longer universal in fiber-reinforced solids.
+Finally, we prove that the universal deformations of Cauchy and hyperelastic solids with the same fiber reinforcement coincide.
+Our results provide the first systematic classification of universal deformations for compressible isotropic fiber-reinforced solids and include a new inhomogeneous family.
+These solutions may serve as benchmark problems for numerical methods.